 Piers attract all kinds of water life and provide shelter for large fish that would normally live in the deeper waters.

-I have put together this guide to help you get more out of your pier fishing experiences.
+I have compiled this guide to help you get more out of your pier fishing experiences.
 So let’s dive in.

 Table of Contents